Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Related Work

 We further remark that, while most studies focus on undirected graphs and claim potential extensions to directed graphs, some works \cite{geisler2021robustness,ChenZCDX23}, along with our paper, consider both directed and undirected graphs.

-\subsubsection{Robustness enhancement of GNNs}
+\subsubsection{Robustness enhancement of GNNs.}

-Adversarial training is a common technique applied to enhance the robustness of GNNs \cite{DaiSZLW19,XuC0CWHL19,FengHTC21,LiPCZLL23,GoschG0CZG23}. \citet{Wu0TDLZ19,ZhangZ20} aim to enhance the robustness of GNNs by estimating and recovering potential adversarial perturbations.
+Adversarial training is a common technique applied to enhance the robustness of GNNs \cite{DaiSZLW19,XuC0CWHL19,FengHTC21,LiPCZLL23,GoschG0CZG23}. \citet{Wu0TDLZ19,ZhangZ20} aim to enhance the robustness of GNNs by estimating potential adversarial perturbations and adjusting model weights to defend against these perturbations.
 Moreover, generalised randomised smoothing \cite{BojchevskiKG20,WangJCG21,ZhangJWG21} and partition-ensemble \cite{XiaYWJ24} techniques have been developed for GNNs to provide defences against attacks with probabilistic guarantees.
 Instead, we develop a formal verification algorithm, which is complementary to robustness enhancement and offers deterministic guarantees.

-\subsubsection{Theoretical analysis of GNN verification}
+\subsubsection{Theoretical analysis of GNN verification.}

-Expressiveness of sum-aggregated GNNs is studied in \citet{Barcelo20, BenediktLMT24, NunnSST24} and mean-aggregated in \citet{Schonherr25}.
+Expressiveness of sum-aggregated GNNs is studied in \cite{Barcelo20, BenediktLMT24, NunnSST24} and mean-aggregated in \cite{Schonherr25}.
 The adversarial robustness problem for node classification is shown decidable in \citet{SalzerL23} under the assumption of bounded degree of input graphs. \citet{BenediktLMT24} (and \citet{NunnSST24}) study verification of certain properties that quantify over all graph inputs proving PSPACE-completeness for GNNs with rational (resp. integer) coefficients, Boolean-attributed input graphs and truncated ReLU activation functions.
 We focus instead on a practical verification approach applicable to commonly used GNNs, with real-valued coefficients and attributes and ReLU activation functions.
 Our problem setting is clearly decidable because it only considers a finite and bounded input graph set.